 As we age, skin damage that we acquired earlier in life starts to surface in the form of dark spots, crepey texture, and uneven skin tone.
 If you got a lot of sun in your teens and 20s, you’ll probably see this start to pop up everywhere from your neck to your legs.
 To help brighten and hydrate from head to toe, reach for a body peel like our TCA Lactic & Glycolic Body Peel.
 The gentle acids will help visibly lift dark spots and remove dry, flaky skin.
 Over time, the peel can also help improve crepey skin texture.

 4. Focus on Nutrition:

 It probably comes as no surprise that the body becomes more sensitive to diet as we age.
-Because skin is naturally prone to dehydration in your 40s, you should load up on water-dense foods like melon, apples, bell peppers and cucumbers and drink lots of water.
-Add in foods with healthy fats like avocado and coconut to keep skin supple.
-If you’re prone to redness and irritation, limit your consumption of sugar and dairy, which can spike inflammation in the body.
-One of my favorite healthy eating tips is simple to remember: eat colorfully.Tomatoes, blueberries, spinach—some of nature’s most vibrant foods are also the healthiest, nourishing your skin from the inside out with essential antioxidants.
+Because the skin is naturally prone to dehydration in your 40s, you should load up on water-dense foods like melon, apples, bell peppers, and cucumbers and drink lots of water.
+And remember to eat colorfully!
+Some of nature’s most vibrant foods are also the richest in antioxidants that can help protect your skin from further signs of premature aging.